Second & Third DUI Lawyer in Phoenix

 Multiple DUIs Can Result in Felony Charges

 When a driver is arrested for their third or subsequent DUI, it is considered an aggravated DUI and is classified as a Class 4 felony, according to Arizona Revised Statute 28-1383.
-In Arizona, a Class 4 felony is punishable by mandatory time in prison, a minimum fine of $750, assessment fees of $250, and a possible $1,500 additional fee, and the installation of an ignition interlock device for two years.
+In Arizona, a Class 4 felony is punishable by mandatory time in prison, a minimum fine of $750, assessment fees of $250, a possible $1,500 additional fee, and the installation of an ignition interlock device for two years.
 Furthermore, the conviction would be reported to the DMV, thus resulting in the revocation of your driver’s license.

 Additional Consequences